I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days sober.

 4.Get a (new) routine.

 Morning routines can be super helpful to get you off to a good start and set you up for the day, post here if you want to dive a bit deeper into that … It also helps to identify when you used to drink and put new routines in place to change your mindset.
-For me now, unless I’m out and about I always have a bath when I go to bed with a cup of herbal tea (no more wine and netflix) and I often go to a late night yoga class in place of Thursday night drinks.
+For me now, unless I’m out and about I always have a bath when I go to bed with a cup of herbal tea (no more wine and netflix) and I often go to a late night yoga class, or practice at home with Movement for Modern Life (if you want to give them a try they have a 14 day free trial), in place of Thursday night drinks.

 5.Some people won’t get it, and that’s ok.